 This doesn’t have to be Masterchef standard…

-- if you like those ready meals of chili con carne, then using a packet mix will halve the cost.
-And then comes the lightbulb moment when you realise that a teaspoon (or two ?) of chili powder, a teaspoon of ground cumin and a bit of salt is going to work just as well.
+If you like those ready meals of chili con carne, then using a packet mix will halve the cost.
+And then comes the lightbulb moment when you realise that a teaspoon (or two!) of chili powder, a teaspoon of ground cumin and a bit of salt works just as well.
 Cost down to very little!

-- make twice as much and freeze half, so you have a supply of quick and easy meals.
+And make twice as much and freeze half, so you have a supply of quick and easy meals for after work and you don’t have to order a takeaway.

 Don’t throw food away